COVID-19, Flu, & Cold Symptoms Are Pretty Similar. Here's How To Tell Them Apart

 Cold and flu season has officially arrived.
-But COVID-19 cases in the United States are still steadily increasing.
+But COVID-19 cases in the UK are still steadily increasing.
 And all three illnesses have incredibly similar symptoms.
 I sense confusion ahead.

 "The challenge is that there is so much overlap between the cold, influenza, and COVID," Lauren Bryan, RN, infection preventionist and epidemiologist at UCHealth Yampa Valley Medical Center, tells Refinery29.